gracecuenca/graphics/NOTES.md

 - Loop through operations for each frame (ignore frames and vary because we already looped through them)
 - At the beginning of eahc loop, set the symbol table values for each knob
 - Automatically save each frame

+__Structure for storing knob values__
+- Array of linked list
+- populated everytime to you see the vary command